shangyuj/2200-messed-up/index.md

 - Noun Complements
 - Objects of Prepositions

 ### To-Infinitive Clauses

 To-infinitive clauses, or **to-clauses**, are the most common type of non-finite clause and are highly flexible in terms of their syntactic positions.
-They are easily recognized by their introduction with the infinitive marker **to**, which acts as a subordinator.
+They are easily recognized by their introduction with the infinitive marker **_to_**, which acts as a subordinator.

-#### Characteristics of To-Clauses

-1. The clause begins with the infinitive marker **to**.
-2. The verb phrase (VP) has **no grammatical tense**.
-3. The VP consists of the **predicate parts** of a finite clause, followed by required and optional constituents (e.g., objects, adverbials).

 #### Example Diagram